Technical Overview

 It is designed to:

-• Capture operational evidence
+• Capture post-execution operational evidence

-• Preserve evidence integrity
+• Preserve evidence integrity and traceability

 It is not: